cyberinferno/InfernoEmu/README.md

 Things that are working
 ------------------------
-1. username, password authentication of an account.
+1. Username, password authentication of an account.
 2. Duplicate login check
 3. IP banning
 4. Server maintenance message for players